-note
+define note

-recall
+describe recall

-recite
+identify recite

-record
+label record

-repeat
+list repeat

-review
+match review

-select
+name select

 Category Two: Comprehension

 Comprehension level cognitive objectives require the learner to demonstrate the ability to grasp the meaning of material.
 Students may demonstrate comprehension by translating materials from one format to another, by interpreting materials, or by estimating future trends or predicting consequences.
 This level of objectives demonstrates the simplest stage of understanding.